ioi/ioi.github.io/checklist.md

   - Mouse: a symmetrical one (some people will use it with their left hand)

 - BIOS settings:
-  - boot order: the machines should be configured to boot from the network and then hard disk only.
+  - boot order: the machines should be configured to boot from the network and then local disk only.
 Booting from external media should be prevented.
   - A BIOS password is good for extra security.
   - All unused peripherals should be disabled in the BIOS (e.g. WiFi, sound, Bluetooth, etc), depending on the BIOS.
 - Note that sometimes laptop suppliers can set the desired BIOS configuration pre-delivery, so worth asking before doing it yourself on all machines!